Dr Daniel Bailey

 Research area(s)

-Dr Bailey's research investigates the relationship between sedentary behaviour and chronic health conditions with examples being cardiovascular disease, Type 2 diabetes, sarcopenia and mental ill-health.
+Dr Bailey's research investigates the relationship between sedentary behaviour and long-term health conditions with examples being cardiovascular disease, Type 2 diabetes, sarcopenia and Fabry disease.
 His research has spanned from the epidemiological analyses of sedentary behaviour and chronic disease risk, laboratory-based studies examining the benefits of breaking up prolonged sitting time on markers of health to provide proof-of-concept, leading to the development and evaluation of interventions to reduce sedentary behaviour.
 Dr Bailey has established an interdisciplinary and multi-institutional network of collaborators to deliver this programme of research.
 His research has been conducted in a range of population groups and settings, including young people, workplaces, people with Type 2 diabetes, spinal cord injury, older adults with frailty and sarcopenia, cardiac rehabilitation patients and police officers.
-This has been facilitated with his external partners such as local councils, the NHS, police forces, health charities and community organisations.
+This has been facilitated with external partners such as local councils, the NHS, police forces, health charities and community organisations.

 Dr Bailey has led successful research grant applications to various funding bodies to support his research, such as: